gianluqqa/booker-mini-eccomerce/backend/test/modules/users/manual/unit-tests/login-user-manual.md

 ### Description

-Verifica que el sistema rechace correctamente intentos de login con formato de email inválido.
+Verifies that the system correctly rejects login attempts with invalid email format.

 ### Prerequisites